Substack alternative

 A real blog and a real inbox, from one draft.

 Write one post in Nashra's Notion-style editor.
 When you publish, the same post ships to your subscriber list by email and to your blog at your domain: same typography, same artwork, same moment.
 No reformatting, no duplicate drafts.
 Add Magic Links for lead magnets: one hosted URL auto-delivers the asset and tags the subscriber.
 Build a welcome sequence in the visual automations editor with triggers, waits, and branches.
 Free up to 500 subscribers; Newsletter plan from $23/month at 3,000 subscribers.
-0% revenue share on paid subscriptions.
+A flat fee, never a percentage.
 30-day money-back guarantee.

 Common questions.